MuGeminorum/Medical_Image_Computing/README.md

 Edge provides critical information about the shape of the region of interest (ROI) and serves as an important step in many segmentation algorithms.
 In this task, we work on the data in the axial view at slice 16 for edge detection.

 (1)	Please calculate the image gradients along x and y directions with the function cv2.Sobel(), and the gradient magnitude using Numpy.sqrt() function, and plot image gradients ("Gx", "Gy") as well as gradient magnitude ("Gmat") using imshow() function.

-(2)	Please define the Prewitt kernels in both x and y directions, and use the cv2.filter2D() function to complete prewitt edge filtering.

-(3)	Please conducting a Canny edge detection with the function of feature.canny() and plot the results using imshow() function.
-Please briefly explain Canny edge detection.
-What are the values and meaning of the double thresholds used in your canny edge detection?
-Please change the lower and upper thresholds to (2, 5) and (3, 15), respectively; How does the edge detection change?

-(4)	What is spatial frequency?
-Are edge filters low-pass filtering operation or high-pass filtering operation?

-### Answer of (1)

 <div align=center>
 <img width="605" src="https://george-chou.github.io/covers/MSSC/f3.png"/><br>